Please download our order form, fill it out, and mail it to the address below.

 State University of New York at Buffalo Law School

 Buffalo, New York 14260

-For futher information on subscribing to the Buffalo Law Review please contact Michael Caranante, Business Editor.
+For futher information on subscribing to the Buffalo Law Review, please contact Michelle Cappellucci, Business Editor.

 Nick Fram and Thomas Frampton's article on the unionization of college athletes is getting notice again after student-athletes from Northwestern University petitioned the National Labor Relations Board for the right to form a union.
 A recent New York Times Op-Ed, Unionized College Athletes?, describes Fram and Frampton's argument in favor of classifying college athletes as employees, noting that the athletes still face "an uphill struggle."

 On September 28, a Time Magazine online editorial titled College Athletes Need to Unionize Now, cited Nick Fram and Thomas Frampton’s A Union of Amateurs: A Legal Blueprint to Reshape Big-Time College Athletics.
 The Time article referenced Fram and Frampton’s theory that college athletes at public institutions should be considered university employees.
 The Buffalo Law Review published A Union of Amateurs in August 2012 (60 Buff.
 L. Rev. 1003).

 The International Arbitration Club of New York awarded Professor Charles H. Brower II the Smit-Lowenfeld Prize for best scholarly article in the field of international arbitration for his article "Arbitration and Antitrust: Navigating the Contours of Mandatory Law," which appeared in the December 2011 issue of the Buffalo Law Review.

 Todd E. Pettys's article Judicial Retention Elections, the Rule of Law, and the Rhetorical Weaknesses of Consequentialism, 60 Buff.
 L. Rev. 69 (2012), has generated a lot of discussion: